Newsflash: you’re only half-human! Turns out your body has roughly the same amount of bacteria as human cells. So half of you is bacteria.

 Conversely, cultivating a healthy microbiome supports overall health by allowing everything to function optimally.

 Good gut health also supports your immune system by being the first line of defense against pathogens that enter your body.
-Pathogens entering a balanced microbiome won’t even have a chance to say hello or grab a single morsel to eat before they’re kicked out.

 Have you ever gotten sick to your stomach at the thought of having to do something unpleasant?
 How about nervous butterflies?